 After washing in the dishwasher, remove, rinse well under the faucet and turn right side out.
-Allow to dry before storing.
+Allow the bags to fully dry before storing.

 6 I have the vacuum sealer with the attachment to seal Mason Jars (both wide mouth and small-mouthed).
 The small mouth jars will not seal.
 Do I have to do something special to the jars when I seal them, or just put the lid on?